Enable Accessibility

 2. Do Not Click on Links in Emails

-Don’t click on any links or open any attachments from an email unless you know the sender and were expecting the email.
+Only click on links or open attachments from an email if you know the sender and are expecting the email.

 3. Do Not Reply to Phishing Emails